-Those who carried this silver container with the locks of hair from these famous poets were, Essayist Joseph Addwon (b.1672 – d.1719) – Lexicographer Samuel Johnson (b.1759 – d.1784) – John Hoole (b.1727 – d.1803) and James Henry Leigh Hunt5 (b.1784 – d.1859).
+Those who carried this silver container with the locks of hair from these famous poets were Essayist Joseph Addwon (1672 – 1719) – Lexicographer Samuel Johnson (1759 – 1784) – John Hoole (1727 – 1803), and James Henry Leigh Hunt (1784 – 1859).

-Authors who read from their work lug books to each reading hoping some of those who listened to the reading will stay behind and purchase a book.
-Readings are normally local people in a town, city, or village, and most of them are strangers.
-The author always thanks the listener, and asks for their name.
+Authors who read from their work lug books to each reading, hoping some of those who listened to the reading will stay behind and purchase a book.
+Readings are normally local people in a town, city, or village, and most are strangers.
+The author always thanks the listener and asks for their name.

-In the 20th century people still save a lock of hair from their children before a first haircut, and enclose it in an envelope and place them in a keepsake; a baby’s book.
-During the 50’s and 60’s parents saved their child’s hair in boxes, tied up in ribbons and bows and placed the box inside a cedar chest; also known as a hope chest for the unmarried.
-As before, people saved hair, and collect signatures from authors or famous people.
+In the 20th century, people still save a lock of hair from their children before a first haircut, and enclose it in an envelope and place them in a keepsake; a baby’s book.
+During the 50s and 60s, parents saved their child’s hair in boxes, tied up in ribbons and bows, and placed the box inside a cedar chest, also known as a hope chest for the unmarried.
+As before, people saved hair and collect signatures from authors or famous people.

 In the 19th Century, people began writing letters to famous individuals, asking for their signature on a photograph or drawing.
 They kept their fingers crossed that the drawing would be returned and not tossed away by some publicity agent.

 How did Robert Browning obtain the silver container with Milton’s hair?
-It was a gift from Pope Pius V who first gave it to K. de Kay Bronson – who recently moved to Italy.
-In return, she gave the silver filled container to Robert Browning, knowing how strongly he represented his work, and the work of John Milton.
+It was a gift from Pope Pius V, who first gave it to K. de Kay Bronson – who recently moved to Italy.
+In return, she gave the silver-filled container to Robert Browning, knowing how strongly he represented his work and the work of John Milton.